decyphertek-io/CIS/README.md

 CIS Controls
 ===============

-Center for Internet Security is a great resource to secure your IT Infrastruce and deploy practical compliance.
+Center for Internet Security is a great resource to secure your IT Infrastructure and deploy practical compliance.

 The 18 CIS Critical Security Controls
 --------------------------------------